DigiBP/digibp-saentis/README.md

 [![Deploy to Heroku](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy)

-The following packages and libraries are used (see pom.xml file fore more information):
+The following packages and libraries are used (see pom.xml file for more information):
 - Camunda Version: 7.8.0
 - Java Version: 1.8
 - Sprint Version: 1.5.8